Algomorph/InfiniTAM/README.md

 ## Is this code being worked on / maintained?

-Yes, after a looong break, I'm officially switching to try to do something with it again, at least for awhile.
-Even if I'm not actively working on it, I do my best to respond to new issues or collaboration requests.
+~Yes, after a looong break, I'm officially switching to try to do something with it again, at least for awhile.
+Even if I'm not actively working on it, I do my best to respond to new issues or collaboration requests.~

+*[2021 UPDATE]* Having worked on this for over three years I have come to certain conclusions.
+Keep in mind: this comes after several corrections to the algorithm itself, some of them based on my correspondence with Mira Slavcheva herself.
+Also consider: the two other repositories I know of that even come remotely close to implementing her algorithms fully currently achieve much worse results (and in some cases, suffer from the same mistakes that I first made and then corrected here).
+These are: https://github.com/dgrzech/sobfu and https://github.com/al093/killingFusionCuda. *The bottom line* is that even though the code I have here still doesn't replicate Slavcheva's experiments one-to-one (the plain-voxel-array structure Slavcheva uses is populated densely with +1.0 and -1.0 values in the truncated region, not just the narrow band that InfiniTAM populates), it is clear to me that the algorithm doesn't work as described in the literature so far, i.e. either the tuning is completely off for the parameters or some details are omitted from the description.
+The former is unlikely since I've tried tuning the parameters with hyperopt (see python code) and so far haven't achieved any benefit.

+Hence, I've decided to abandon this experimentation, since it seems like trying to figure out the missing details is going to take longer than coming up with something of my own that works better.
+I'm now looking into neural-network-driven / differentiable optimization solutions.

 ## Will I merge this back into InfiniTAM?